bitcoin-computer/docs/api.md

 ```
 |||

+Previously this function was called ``import`` but this name is deprecated now.

 ## Wallet

 ### fund

-Funds a Bitcoin transaction with UTXOs from the wallet.
+Funds a Bitcoin transaction.

 ||| Example
 ```ts